organic tea vs regular tea

 The choice between organic and regular tea extends beyond personal health to planetary health.
 Each cup of organic tea supports farming practices that work with nature rather than against it.

-[IMAGE SUGGESTION: Visual showing environmental impact of both farming methods] Alt text: environmental impact comparison organic vs conventional tea farming
+environmental impact comparison organic vs conventional tea farming

 Price Differences: Understanding the True Cost